 That said, e-cards can be an excellent solution to wishing your friends, family, and clients a happy holiday.
 That’s because you don’t have to worry about them getting delayed or help accommodate long-distance postal journeys.

 Want to send your cards automatically from online?
 Handwrytten has got you covered this holiday season.
 Simply login to your account, grab your holiday card list, and start sending greeting cards in minutes!
+Just make sure to keep in mind how long it normally takes for mail to get delivered.

 A handwritten holiday card is simply more personal than an e-card.
 That said, the world of electronic cards has evolved, and it’s now possible to write highly personalized messages from online.